DEFRA/software-development-standards/CONTRIBUTING.md

 Create a branch with a brief but descriptive name e.g. `add-more-details-for-contributors`.

 Start committing your changes and **push** straight away rather than when finished.
+We don't want your work to get lost!

 When you are ready for feedback create the pull request and announce your PR in our [slack channel](https://defra-digital.slack.com/messages/development/) in **Slack**.

+Also assign yourself to the PR so folks know who created it, and request a review from [DEFRA/sds-group](https://github.com/orgs/DEFRA/teams/sds-group).

+Consider also assigning a label to the PR.
+These can help potential reviewers quickly see the nature of the it.

 ## Getting feedback